remarkablemark/html-react-parser/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Feel free to remove any item that is irrelevant to your changes.
-To check an item, place an "x" in the box like so:
+To check an item, place an "x" in the box like so: `- [x] Tests` -->
-- [x] Tests
--->

 - [ ] Tests
 - [ ] Documentation

 <!--
-Do you have any additional comments?
-Thanks for contributing!
+Any other comments?
+Thank you for contributing!
 -->